Download PDF

 Stabilized Apartment Asset

 Build, lease, and hold (or sell) a 39-unit Class-A apartment building.
-Stabilized value at a 5.25% cap on ±$817K NOI — supported by proven newer-construction Echo Park rents.
+Stabilized value at a 5.25% cap on ±$1.13M NOI — supported by proven newer-construction Echo Park rents, trended to a 2028 delivery.

 Strategy B — Build for Sale